 NEST is located in and governed by the Faculty of Social Science.
-It is led by the Director who works closely with the Governing Council and is advised by the External Advisory Committee.
+It is led by the Director who works closely with the Governing Council.
 The Director reports directly to the Dean of the Faculty of Social Science.

 Esses’ research focuses on immigration policy and practice, including public attitudes toward immigration and cultural diversity; promising practices in settlement and integration; factors promoting the settlement and integration of immigrants; and the measurement of community welcome-ability and immigrant outcomes.
 She has published extensively in these areas, including journal articles, book chapters, and edited volumes.
 Esses was the founding lead editor of Social Issues and Policy Review, a review journal published by Wiley-Blackwell.